notyahir/61040-portfolio/assignments/assignment2.md

     **when**  SwipeSessions.snooze(sessionId, track, days [Optional])
     **then** TrackScoring.snooze(user, track, days [Optional])

+5.
+    **sync** surgeryPlaylist
+    **when** PlaylistHealth.analyze(playlist: Playlist) & PlaylistHealth.apply(user: User, playlist: Playlist, report: Report)
+    **then** LibraryCache.sync(user: User)

 **How Does It Work: A Brief Note**
 - PlatformLink is the ONLY concept that touches authentication and platform scope.
 Any read/write request gets passed through it so that the other concepts can remain token-free and/or platform-agnostic.
 Our goal is to try and keep the concepts as independent as possible.
 - LibraryCache plays the role of gathering the materials of what we need.
 Liked tracks, playlists, metadata, audio features.
 - TrackScoring scores each track in a user's catalog and keeps them in either a keep or snooze list.
-Used for analzying and setting up.
+Used for analyzing and setting up.
 A simple report from score can help organize liked songs into our time-capsule shuffler if wanted
 - SwipeSessions is the Tiktok/Memory Card workflow: get tracks -> present a track card -> user swipes for an action -> keep/add/snooze.
 Doesn't compute scores or store tokens, just orchestrates actions
 - PlaylistHealth helps revitalize playlists and provides reports on playlists and the ability to modify playlists with remove/replace/move (tag).
 Since edits go through PlatformLink, LibraryCache refreshes after, and all concepts stay in sync!

+Note: We use Track and Playlist as a generic type despite implementing it for Spotify.
+No concept tries to or does depend on Spotify-specific properties.
+It just needs to suffice with API calls.

 ## UI Sketches